 - providing learners with the ability to resize text

 Learners need to be able to perform all of the actions required of them in the course.
 Guidelines for making your e-learning more operable include:

 - providing keyboard-only navigation options

 - giving learners the option to skip timed exercises

 - making it possible to navigate your course in multiple ways

-- avoiding course design elements that may cause seizures, such as flashing lights
+- avoiding course design elements that might cause seizures, such as flashing lights

 - using section headings to organize content